cozygene/FEAST/q2_feast/README.md

 This section contains instructions on how to set up a development environment of q2-FEAST, at least as of writing.

-1. Activate your QIIME 2 environment.
+1. Activate your QIIME 2 conda environment.

 2. Fork this git repository, then clone your fork to your system.

-3. Install the R dependencies as shown above (`conda install -c bioconda ...`) However, don't install FEAST using `devtools::install_github()` quite yet.
+3. Install the R dependencies as shown in the installation instructions at the top of this file (`conda install -c bioconda ...`).
+   However, don't install FEAST using `devtools::install_github()` quite yet.

 4. Using your favorite shell (e.g. bash), navigate into the folder this fork was installed into (the folder that contains this `README.md`).

 5. Open up R, then run the
    [following commands](https://stackoverflow.com/a/34513358/10730311):
 ```r